LearnTeachCode/js-intro-creative-coding/2-drawing.md

 ## Challenge 3:

-Draw a circles using the `ellipse()` function -- see [the p5js reference page for ellipses](https://p5js.org/reference/#/p5/ellipse) and feel free to copy code examples from there!
+Draw a circle using the `ellipse()` function -- see [the p5js reference page for ellipses](https://p5js.org/reference/#/p5/ellipse) and feel free to copy code examples from there!

 <br/>